First-Time Home Buyer Programs in Nebraska article content

 Nebraska Investment Finance Authority (NIFA) Programs:

-Updated May 2026NIFA pairs below-market first mortgages with borrower-friendly down payment assistance through participating lenders.
-Key NIFA pages: NIFA Homebuyers & Renters and the HBA program summary.
+Updated June 18, 2026NIFA pairs below-market first mortgages with borrower-friendly down payment assistance through participating lenders.
+Key NIFA pages: NIFA Homebuyers & Renters and the HBA program summary (PDF).
+See NIFA's Welcome Home page for current income/purchase limits and lender lists: NIFA — Welcome Home.

 Nebraska First-Time Homebuyer Mortgage Programs:

 Eligibility: First-time buyers (no primary residence in past 3 years) unless buying in a NIFA "target area" or eligible as a qualified veteran.
-Mandatory homebuyer education for first-time buyers on most products.
+Mandatory homebuyer education is required for many first-time buyers on NIFA products.

-Offerings: 30-year fixed options using FHA/VA/USDA or conventional delivery through NIFA-participating lenders; lower-than-market NIFA rates and second-loan DPA options are common.
+Offerings: 30-year fixed options delivered via FHA/VA/USDA or conventional financing through NIFA-participating lenders; NIFA loan pricing is often lower than market and many products are paired with a NIFA second-loan DPA.

 Requirements:

-- Income: NIFA household income limits are county-specific.
-For the Welcome Home program NIFA lists a statewide household income limit of about $175,500 (effective 7/7/2025); targeted-area limits may be higher.
+- Income: NIFA household income limits are county- and program-specific.
+NIFA published a statewide household income limit of $175,500 (effective 7/7/2025) for the Welcome Home program — targeted-area limits and program-specific limits may differ.
 See NIFA for county charts.
 (NIFA Welcome Home)

-- Purchase price caps: NIFA publishes purchase limits by program — for example, Welcome Home listed a one-unit cap of ~$485,500 (effective 7/7/2025).
+- Purchase price caps: NIFA publishes purchase limits by program — for example Welcome Home listed a one-unit cap of $485,500 (effective 7/7/2025).
 Verify current caps with NIFA or a participating lender.
+(NIFA Welcome Home)

 Down Payment Assistance (DPA) Options:

-NIFA Homebuyer Assistance (HBA): Typically provides a second loan up to 5% of the purchase price, capped at about $10,000, often structured as a low-cost second (example: 1% interest, 120-month term) that must be paired with a NIFA first mortgage.
-See the HBA program summary for exact terms and current caps.
-(HBA summary)
+NIFA Homebuyer Assistance (HBA): NIFA's HBA typically provides a second loan up to 5% of the purchase price, capped at $10,000, commonly structured as a low-cost second (example terms in the HBA summary: 1% interest, 120-month term) that must be paired with a NIFA first mortgage.
+See the official HBA summary for exact terms and current caps.
+(HBA summary (PDF))

 NIFA Military & Welcome Home Options:

-NIFA offers specialized pathways for military/veterans (Military Home) and a Welcome Home/Welcome Home Assistance suite for first-time and repeat buyers.
+NIFA offers specialized pathways for military/veterans (Military Home) and the Welcome Home/Welcome Home Assistance suite for first-time and repeat buyers.
 These products can include higher purchase limits, targeted-area waivers of the first-time rule, or additional assistance.
-Verify program names and current rate sheets at NIFA Homebuyers & Renters.
+Verify program names, current rate sheets, and any targeted-tract rules at NIFA Homebuyers & Renters (rates last posted 06/18/2026 on NIFA's rates table).

 Local Programs (examples & partners):

 Local city, county, and nonprofit programs can often be stacked with NIFA assistance.
-The amounts and forgiveness terms change with funding cycles — check each provider below before publishing a specific dollar amount.
+Funding streams and forgiveness terms change with cycles — check each provider below before publishing a specific dollar amount.

 Omaha / Douglas County

-Omaha 100 (O100): Local CDFI that runs homebuyer assistance and lending products; program guidelines show assistance that can reach into the tens of thousands depending on funding stream (O100 cites program packages and local partnerships).
-Contact O100 for current caps and forgive/repay terms.
+Omaha 100 (O100): Local CDFI that runs homebuyer assistance and lending products; program guidelines and funding streams vary — contact O100 for current caps and terms.
 (Omaha 100)

-NeighborWorks Home Solutions: Nonprofit developer/operator in the Omaha metro that offers infill/new-construction homebuyer programs and down payment/closing cost support (amounts and availability vary by funding year).
+NeighborWorks Home Solutions: Nonprofit developer/operator in the Omaha metro offering infill/new-construction homebuyer programs and down payment/closing cost support (amounts and availability vary by funding year).
 (NeighborWorks Home Solutions)

 Lincoln / Lancaster County

-Lincoln partners with regional nonprofits (NeighborWorks, local CDCs) and HUD/HOME-funded initiatives to deliver down payment assistance and rehabilitation/resale programs.
-Program amounts typically depend on HOME/NAHTF funding cycles — check the City of Lincoln Urban Development page for current offerings.
+Lincoln partners with regional nonprofits (NeighborWorks, local CDCs) and HOME-funded initiatives to deliver down payment assistance and rehabilitation/resale programs.
+Assistance levels typically depend on HOME / local funding cycles — check the City of Lincoln Urban Development page for current offerings.
 (City of Lincoln – Home Ownership Programs)

 Grand Island / Hall County

-Grand Island area buyers should contact the Hall County / Grand Island Housing Authority or local community action partners for any HOME/CHIP-funded DPA.
-Local housing authority pages and regional nonprofit partners are the best source for current caps and eligibility.
+Grand Island area buyers should contact the Hall County / Grand Island Housing Authority or regional community action partners for HOME/CHIP-funded DPA and other local support.
+Local housing authority pages and nonprofit partners are the best source for current caps and eligibility.
 (Hall County / Grand Island Housing Authority)

 Additional Information:

-- USDA Loans: 0% down in eligible rural areas via USDA Single-Family Guaranteed Loan Program; income and area eligibility rules apply.
-(USDA RD)
+- USDA Loans: 0% down in eligible rural areas via the USDA Single-Family Guaranteed Loan Program; area and income eligibility rules apply.
+(USDA RD — Guaranteed Loan Program)

-- VA Loans: 0% down for eligible veterans and active-duty borrowers through VA-backed purchase loans; lenders still require credit and income underwriting.
+- VA Loans: 0% down for eligible veterans and active-duty borrowers through VA-backed purchase loans; borrowers still need to meet credit and income underwriting and obtain a Certificate of Eligibility.
 (VA Home Loans)

 Nebraska programs emphasize both rural-friendly federal options and state/local DPA that can be combined in many cases.
 Always verify current income/purchase limits, rates, and program availability with a participating lender or the official program pages linked above.